-- The First United Methodist Church, located at 404 Lincoln Avenue finalized the preliminary plans and applied for a building permit to remodel an existing kitchen.
+- The First United Methodist Church, located at 404 Lincoln Avenue finalized the preliminary plans and submitted for a building permit to remodel the existing kitchen.
 Building Permit approval is pending.
-Accomplishments for this project include initiation of the design process in coordination with the project's architectural firm. - Published an RFP for demolition and asbestos removal, interviewed applicant firms, and selected a project consultant. - Engaged an IR consultant to develop a budget estimate based on the completed design.
+Accomplishments for this project include: Began design process in coordination with architectural firm. - Published RFP for demolish and asbestos removal, interview applicant firms, and selected project consultant. - Completed budget estimate based on the completed design.
+Budget estimate completed by IR consultant.

-In addition to the above, City wide public services were provided to low-moderate income seniors, youth, persons with disabilities, homeless and general low-moderate income residents.
+In addition, public services provided services to low-moderate income seniors, youth, persons with disabilities, homeless and general low-moderate income public City wide.